How AI Makes Idea Experiments Cheap, Fast, and Low-Risk

 It can quickly generate:

-You still need and for validation.
+You still need real users and real measurement for validation.

 Use a single sentence and pre-commit to a measurable outcome: